UofT-DSI/deep_learning_topics/slides-resources/03-implementing_ai_healthcare_2.md

 ---

 ##### **Training Data Diversity**
-- Model trained on a very diverse dataset is more likely to generalize well because it has been exposed to a wide variety of examples.
+- A model trained on a very diverse dataset is more likely to generalize well because it has been exposed to a wide variety of examples.

 ---